par7133/JohnDoe-Page/README.md

 The installation of Secchione is quite straightforward, just copy all the files of this repository to have your own website.

-Indeed, there are a couple of things you need customize by your own:
+Indeed, there are a couple of things you need customize by your self:
 <ul>
 <li>Replace cv.doc with your cv.</li>
 <li>Replace foto.jpg with your picture.</li>